AEB-labs/docs-transport-freight-management/docs/Carrier Connect/carrier-specific-information/copy-of-dhl-freight-germany-1/copy-of-carrier-name-account-configuration-1.md

 | 5      | Auto. re-start | Activated or Deactivated                                                      |
 | 6      | Leading zeros  | Activated or Deactivated                                                      |
 | 7      | Char. length   | *Ask the user for this value*                                                 |

-## Tracking no. type

-*No tracking number types are required for this carrier.*